anwinsyras/OIBSIP_domain_task3/README.md

 ##  Description

 This project allows users to input a temperature and choose a unit (Celsius or Fahrenheit) to convert the value accordingly.
 It is built using basic web technologies and designed to demonstrate user input handling and simple mathematical operations on a webpage.
+## Objectives
+1. Convert Temperature Easily – Help users convert between Celsius and Fahrenheit
+2. Provide Quick Results – Show instant and accurate output after entering a value.
+3. Simple to Use – Make the interface easy for anyone to understand and operate
+4. Practice JavaScript Logic – Demonstrate basic JavaScript for handling input and calculations.
+5. Learn Web Development – Strengthen my skills in HTML, CSS, and JavaScript through a real project.

 ##  Features